EmilianoSanchez/Android-Meter/README.md

 ###Apply

 ##To do
--More metrics
+- More metrics
--Load simulation
+- Load simulation
--Incremental prediction models in Android
+- Incremental prediction models in Android
--Distributed prediction models in Android
+- Distributed prediction models in Android